What Is A Ball Gag | Why & How To Use It

 Author: Erica Cuff

 Erica Cuff has been involved in the sex toy industry since 2000.
-Working behind the motto “Sex Toys should be fun”, Erica provides useful tips & advice from years of hands on experience and research with adult products.
+Working behind the motto “Sex Toys should be fun”, Erica provides useful tips & advice from years of hands-on experience and research with adult products.

 Happily married since 2005, she knows first-hand how our sex lives can become repetitive if we don't give them the time and effort they deserve.
 If you're looking to spice things up in the bedroom, then Erica is your gal!
 She lives to cover topics that empower men, women and couples needing inspiration to keep lovemaking exciting and fun.

 Her other focus is teaching women how to properly master the “bald man in the boat” to achieve the best orgasms ever (partner or no partner!)
-Her informative and unique tips, techniques and advice is up there with certified sex therapists and Sexologists, but with the added advantage of her expereince in the adult toy business.
+Her informative and unique tips, techniques and advice is up there with certified sex therapists and Sexologists, but with the added advantage of her experience in the adult toy business.

-Erica Cuff's Linkedin profile highlights her professional background, experience and training.
+Erica Cuff's LinkedIn profile highlights her professional background, experience and training.

 References